vasyl-kh/villagesSelfDevelopment.ua/README.md

 # villagesSelfDevelopment.ua
-CollaborationCitizen in villages for making smoll sotial progects
+CollaborationCitizen in villages for making small sotial progects